PhilippeDoucette/Flying-Robot/README.md

 In this project, an Arduino will be connected to an Intel® RTF Drone using the USB port, or through the UART via the Telemetry port.
 Thus, all manner of things can then be controlled by the drone's code, such as servos, stepper motors, and a vast array of sensors.

-The [ROS (Robot Operating System)](http://wiki.ros.org/) is installed on the Intel® RTF Drone as a layer of the Ubuntu Linux.
+The [Goal is to create a flying robot](https://github.com/PhilippeDoucette/Intel-RTF-Drone-with-servo-control/wiki) is installed on the Intel® RTF Drone as a layer of the Ubuntu Linux.